Bogotá, Bogota, Colombia

 Juan Paez, freelance colombian photographer based in Bogotá.
 He began his career in 2011 feeling in love with the action sports, later he start to discover more essential relations above documentary issues with his first stories.
 Later, he was part of the news agencie Colprensa, where he worked for two years in national news.

 In 2017 he was freelance of the AFP and EFE agency, the largest Spanish-speaking news agency in the world as a freelance photographer.
-His work is directed towards human rights and conflicts.
+His work is directed towards human rights social issues.

 He studied at Hochschule Hannover in the summer semester 2018 for the International Class of Documentary Photography.